Why Gone With the Wind Is The Worst Movie Ever Made

-Finally, scenes of suffering of soldiers, maimed and dying to the streets ignore the dubious cause.
-Southerners die for a cause.
+Finally, scenes of suffering of soldiers, maimed and dying in the streets ignore the dubious cause.
+Southerners died for a cause.
 That cause is slavery.

-Outside Atlanta, in Andersonville, Union prisoners are held in deplorable conditions, dying in filth, diseased and hungry.
+Outside Atlanta, in Andersonville, Union prisoners are held in deplorable conditions, dying in filth, diseased and starving.

 Andersonville, where the noble Southerners inflicted the grossest inhumanity on other Americans, goes unnoticed in Gone With The Wind.

 Reality spoils the fantasy of horrors the South committed to save slavery.

 The American Civil War was the worst disaster in our history.
 More people died than in all our other wars combined.

 The Confederacy of Slave Holders claimed States Rights.
 The South economy depended on massive slavery, and they feared it being banned.